New Jerusalem was burning.

 As the second body fell, the other two Elites shifted focus.
 They pointed their plasma rifles at the man in dark armor situated on the warehouse rooftop across the street.
 Jason began firing on them, drawing at least one stream of plasma back to him.
 He heard two more shots ring out, and then the gunfire ceased.

 "That's six," Paulson murmured over Jason's comm line, his voice a whisper with a ghost of a smile in it.

 Jason snorted.
 "And I've got six all my own on your ass."

 Paulson chuckled, another shot rang out.
 Followed by two more.
-Back when Jason had been considered green as grass when he'd hopped into the Helljumpers, got bumped back down to Private and slopped in with the Twenty Sixth, Paulson the Sniper had saved his ass five times.
+Back when Jason had been considered green as grass when he'd hopped into the Helljumpers and got bumped back down to Private and slopped in with the Twenty Sixth, Paulson the Sniper had saved his ass five times.
 Jason was still working to even the score.

-With Paulson at his back, capping off Elites who were quickly beginning to realize that something was seriously going wrong, Jason began sweeping his way towards the Marines.
+With Paulson at his back, capping off Elites who were quickly beginning to realize that something was going seriously wrong, Jason began making his way towards the Marines.
 He took care of the little bastards, Grunts and Jackals, with quick, effective three-round bursts from his battle rifle.
 The corpses stacked up like firewood and the two ODSTs painted the town, well, not exactly red...more like phosphorescent blue and deep purple.

 As the Marines realized what was happening, they stepped up their end of the attack with renewed vigor.
 And before a few minutes had passed, the Covenant in the area were nothing more than a handful of corpses.
 Paulson came down from his warehouse perch and joined Jason as he converged with the Marines.